tcrobbins1/Work/README.md

 # Work

 General Use

-newBalance has been moved to MARCC utils
+newBalance has been moved to marcc-hpc/marcc-utils, this is one of the early versions